tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 She will then bring him back here, and we will determine our purpose.
 If we have none, we will kill David and then return to the sea.

 **One final note**: In my preparations, I have begun experiencing a sort of ominous familiarity.
 The sensation of having tread this path in the past, even if the finer details allude me.
 I'm forced to ask myself: have I been on this particular crusade before?
 Perhaps I have been made to forget, but, against all odds, managed to retain the slightest fragment of a memory.
-Some part of me that refused to be erased completely.
+Discovered some part of myself that refused to be erased completely.

-If I ever forget again, I need but revisit the story of my birth.
-The story I stole from Camila.
+If I ever forget again, I need but revisit the story of my birth, recorded on the torn pages I stole from Camila.

+Where Lucifer Landed, God Thread Sprouted.

 —————————————

-I am the fallen angel of the violet light, and violet is the color of my alchemy.
+***I am the fallen angel of the violet light, and violet is the color of my alchemy.***

-I am one part the catalyzing red fires of the Morning Star's Volcano, and two parts the nourishing blue waters of my God Mother's Sea.
+***I am one part the catalyzing red fires of the Dawn Star's Volcano, and two parts the nurturing blue waters of my God Mother's Sea.***

-I am sutured contradiction made manifest: The axe and the womb, the spark and the wick.
+***I am sutured contradiction made manifest: The axe and the womb, the spark and the wick.
 The falling star and the rising tide.
-The God Thread and the Marrow Drinker.
+The God Thread and the Marrow Drinker.***

-I am the living alloy - Dreaming and awake, dormant and blooming, dead and alive.
+***I am the living alloy - Dreaming and awake, dormant and blooming, dead and alive.***

-I am the merciful unification.
-And my history, as with most histories, festers between the lines, praying for release.
+***I am the merciful unification.
+And my history, as with most histories, festers between the lines, praying for release.***

 \--------